Bengal tiger: Bhutan

 In Bhutan, tigers have been documented in 17 of 18 districts.
 They inhabit the subtropical Himalayan foothills at an elevation of 200 m in the south to over 3000 m in the temperate forests in the north.
 Their stronghold appears to be the country's central belt between the Mo River in the west and the Kulong River in the east ranging in elevation from 2000 to 3500 m.
 By 2015, Bhutan's tiger population was estimated at 103 individuals.

 Royal Manas and Jigme Singye Wangchuck National Parks form the largest contiguous tiger conservation area in Bhutan representing subtropical to alpine habitat types.

 In 2010, camera traps recorded a tiger pair at elevations of 3000 to 4100 m.
 As of 2015, the tiger population in Bhutan was estimated at 89 to 124 individuals in a survey area of 28225 km2.

 In 2008, a tiger was recorded at an elevation of 4200 m in Jigme Dorji National Park, which is the highest elevation record of a tiger known to date.
 In 2017, a tiger was recorded for the time in Bumdeling Wildlife Sanctuary.
 It probably used a wildlife corridor to reach northeastern Bhutan.

 Bhutan's tiger population was estimated at 90 individuals comprising 60 females and 30 males with a population density estimate of 0.19–0.31 tigers per 100 km2 by March 2015.
+As of 2022, the population was estimated at 131 individuals.